Hong Drone I

 Acrylic painting on canvas

 Hong Drone I arises from an aerial observation of Hong Kong.
-It is the first part of Hong Drone series.
+It is the first part of Hong Drone series, a travel who goes from abstraction to figuration.
+So it can be chosen as the most abstract piece of this series.
 The artist takes saturated and contaminated cities, places that have become anodyne and overcrowded over the years, and he embellishes them with vivid colors.

 Color is used here as a symbol of beauty and diversity, in opposition to the functionality and consistency of today’s big cities.

 Hong Drone I and Hong Drone II was exhibited in Artexpo New York 2017.

 Currently, it is part of the funds of the Queensborough Community College Museum of New York.